Monday, February 28, 2011

 Kara Walker and Dan Renwick were married 1996 and divorced 1998.

-Record related to this incident:
+Police Record related to this incident and escalation of incidents:

 1997 – using a telephone to threaten or terrify